wp-plugins/post-category-height-edit/readme.txt

 Tags: category, post, posts, post-new, category height, admin Requires at least: 3.4.2
 Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPL2

-This plugin is category height edit.
+It is adjustable plugin the height of the category meta box of edit posts screen.

 == Description ==